mtalhagaoglu/weathercastBot/readme.md

   - Everyday at 7 am it sends daily weathercast
   - Everyday at 6 pm it sends this night's weathercast
   - Everyday at 11 pm it sends tomorrow's weathercast
+  - Every 30 minutes it checks rain status and if there is it sends tweet
   - with %20 chance it will send tweets with selected funny word from templastes (you can customize them for your language)

 ### Tech